cogentcore/core/docs/content/3-views/struct-views.md

 Cogent Core provides interactive struct views that allow you to display a struct value to the user and have them edit it.

-You can make a struct view from any struct:
+You can make a struct view from any struct pointer:

 ```Go
 type person struct {